Every iPad model is reduced ahead of Black Friday

 - 5Apple iPad Pro M4Read review£1,199 £1,099

-If an Apple iPad has been on your wishlist all year, you needn't wait any longer – I've been rounding up the best iPad Black Friday deals 2025 has to offer.
-Trust me, this is the time of year to secure a saving on one of the brand's luxe tablets and, if you're in the market to upgrade all your tech, there are plenty of deals on AirPods and iPhones, too.
+If an Apple iPad has been sitting on your wishlist all year, now’s the time to take the plunge, thanks to the best iPad Black Friday deals having dropped.
+Trust me, there is no better time than now to secure savings on the tech giant’s products (AirPods and iPhones are also being reduced).

-The sale officially kicks off this Friday (28 November), but if you can't wait until then, the 11th-generation iPad, iPad Air M3, iPad mini 7 and even the all-new iPad Pro M5 have dropped in price already.
+The sale officially kicks off this Friday (28 November), but early-bird reductions are already cropping up.
+The 11th-generation iPad, iPad Air M3, iPad mini 7 and even the all-new iPad Pro M5 have dropped in price already.
+Currently, numerous models are at record low prices (or aren’t far off) and we’re keeping our eyes peeled for further discounts.

 Follow live: Latest offers and news in our Black Friday 2025 live blog